pynt-io/pynt/postman-integration/README.md

 ## Prerequisites:

 1. Ensure you are working with Postman app (install from https://www.postman.com/downloads).
-Note that Pynt solution is based on docker, so it doesn't work with Postman for web, only with the desktop app.
+Note that Pynt solution is based on docker and requires access to local host, so it doesn't support the Postman web.
 2. Ensure Docker desktop is available and running on your machine (for Windows, install Docker from https://www.docker.com/products/docker-desktop/).
 3. Ensure your functional test collection is available in your workspace.